-But there are a few approaches you can do to make your furnace run more quietly this winter.
+But there are a few things you can do to make your furnace run more quietly this winter.

-1. Book Yearly Furnace Maintenance
+1. Book Annual Furnace Maintenance

-2. Frequently Replace Your Furnace’s Air Filter
+2. Regularly Change Your Furnace’s Air Filter

-Our recommendations for replacing your furnace filter:
+Our advice for installing a new furnace filter:

-- Flat filter: Every month
+- Flat filter: Once a month

 - Pleated filter: Every three months